0k/kids.cache/README.rst

     >>> id(a) == id(c)
     True

-If you want a singleton that give you the same instance even if your successive calls differs, you should check the advanced usage section and the ``key`` argument.
+If you want a singleton that gives you the same instance even if your successive calls differ, you should check the advanced usage section and the ``key`` argument.